-SAP SuccessFactors costs between $6 and $38 per user per month depending on which modules you select, based on buyer data from Corma and OutSail (2025).
-SAP doesn't publish official pricing.
+SAP SuccessFactors pricing runs $6-$38 per user per month depending on which modules you select, based on buyer data from Corma and OutSail (2025).
+No public list prices exist.
 Every quote requires a sales call, and final numbers depend on employee headcount, modules selected, contract length, and how hard you negotiate.

 Implementation is where costs balloon.
 Mid-market companies (500-2,000 employees) deploying the full HCM suite pay $100,000-$500,000 for implementation alone, according to OutSail (2025).
 Enterprise rollouts with multi-country requirements push past $2 million.
 That’s on top of SAP Preferred Care support fees running roughly 22% of your annual license, per Altaflux (2025).
 First-year total cost of ownership for a 1,000-employee company on the full suite typically lands between $250,000 and $500,000.